 As a parent, you probably already know that kids are picky eaters.
 Sometimes, getting kids to eat healthy, nutritious meals can be impossible.
-Parenting is hard enough as is, and putting up with your children’s food demands just adds onto the weight (quite possibly literally!).
-But have no fear, HFR is here to help you out with out list of the top 10 kid-approved recipes.
+Parenting is hard enough as is, and putting up with your children’s food demands just adds onto the weight (quite literally, too!).
+But have no fear, HFR is here to help you out with our list of the top 10 kid-approved recipes.
 These recipes are so delicious, your kids will love them and you will too.
 Keep reading and give some of these kid-approved healthy recipes a try!

 - Green smoothie– The easiest way to get your kids to eat those vitamin-rich, nutritious leafy greens like spinach or kale is to blend them into a sweet drink to the point that they can’t even taste them.
 This recipe by Simple Green Smoothies disguises the flavor of spinach with the tropical flavors of banana, pineapple, and mango that kids will love.
 No sugar is added in this recipe; the fruit is sweet enough as is.
 After you make a couple green smoothies for your child to try, they’ll be begging you to make some more.